hashimotonobuaki123-cmyk/ai-skill-map-generator/README.en.md

     - Event names by feature (diagnosis, job match, 1on1 practice, etc.)
   - Designed as a starting point for data-driven product improvement

+- **Internationalization & UX**
+  - Fully bilingual UI (Japanese / English) with locale-aware routing and metadata
+  - All major user flows (Home, Dashboard, Result, Portfolio, Auth, Legal) are translated
+  - API error messages and client-side error handling use consistent error codes and i18n strings
+  - Basic E2E coverage for language switching and translated content with Playwright

 - **PWA & Mobile Experience**
   - Installable as a PWA on Android / iOS (Add to Home Screen)
   - Basic offline-friendly behavior via `manifest.json` and a simple `sw.js`
   - Mobile-first layout and touch-friendly controls

+---

+### If I joined your team, I would add value by…

+- Designing and validating **vertical slices** end‑to‑end – from problem framing and UX flows to shipped features.
+- Owning **AI‑powered experiences**: prompt design, failure modes, latency/cost trade‑offs and observability.
+- Raising the bar on **DX and testability**: type‑first design, clear contracts between layers, and pragmatic E2E coverage where it matters.

 If you are evaluating this repository as a hiring manager, please see also:

 - `docs/testing.md` — testing strategy and CI integration
 - `docs/accessibility.md` — accessibility considerations
 - `docs/performance.md` — performance tuning notes
 - `docs/case-studies.md` — example user stories and before/after narratives
- - `docs/findy-summary.en.md` — 1-page English summary of this project for hiring managers
+- `docs/findy-summary.en.md` — one‑page English summary of this project for hiring managers

 ---